tradecloud/tradecloud-sdk-dotnet/sci-connector/SendOrderWithFile/README.md

-# Send SCSN Order using the Isah SCI Connector
+# Send SCSN Order with embedded file using the Isah SCI Connector

-This example sends a SCSN order to Tradecloud using the Isah SCI Connector
+This example sends a SCSN order containing an embedded Base64 encoded file to Tradecloud using the Isah SCI Connector

 ## Prerequisites